How to Dispute Credit Report Information

 You can track the status of your dispute by logging in to your Experian account and going to the Alerts section.
 Experian can also send you alerts via email when there's a status update.
 These updates could include:

-• Open: When a new dispute is started.
+• Open: A new dispute has started.

 • Update: Your dispute investigation has been completed and your credit report is being updated with the results.